 The next event will take place July 7-12, 2014, at Brock University, St. Catharines, ON.

-Find resources and ideas to strengthen the effectiveness of congregations in accomplishing God’s purposes, including The Parish Paper, Congregations in Transition, Natural Church Development and Evangelism.
+Find resources and ideas to strengthen the effectiveness of congregations in accomplishing God’s purposes, including Congregations in Transition, Natural Church Development, stewardship, ecumenical resources, and financial services.

 Find everything you need to help you plan Sunday services and more.